-Starting from 1 January 2016, the reverse charge mechanism applies to supplies of buildings, parts thereof and any type of land, if taxable either by law or by option.
+The reverse charge mechanism applies to supplies of buildings, parts thereof and any type of land, if taxable either by law or by option.

 The VAT grouping system applicable in Romania allows only the mere consolidation of the VAT returns of the members of the VAT group, possibly leading to a reduction in the amount of VAT payable.